rubo77/Lalumo/dev/PLAY_STORE.md

 With Lalumo, young children dive into the colorful world of music!
 In a playful way and with lovingly designed animal characters, they explore pitch, melody, timbre, and rhythm - no prior knowledge needed.
 Musical concepts are experienced intuitively.

 What can your child expect in Lalumo?

-- Children recognize pitch by listening and tapping the right animal.
+- Children recognize pitches by listening and pressing the right animal.
-- Child-friendly activities:
+- Child-friendly activities
-  - Listen to familiar children's songs and decide if they sound "right" or "off"
+- Listen to familiar children's songs and decide if they sound right or “wrong”
 - Choose animals that match pleasant or strange-sounding melodies
-  - Explore rising, falling, or jumping melodies
+- Explore rising, falling or jumping melodies

-What can parents expect?
+What parents can expect

-Intuitive navigation:
+- No ads, no in-app purchases, open source
-- A picture-based interface with a bird as the play button and animals as answer choices
+- You can lock the screen to the current activity, full screen and so that you can't press on any other element on the screen

-- Optional screen lock for a focused, fullscreen experience where children can't press other elements
+Intuitive navigation

-Beautiful illustrations:
+- Picture-based interface with a bird as a play button and animals to press as answers.

-The scenes resemble hand-painted storybooks - warm, calm, and full of charm.
+Beautiful illustrations

-No ads, no in-app purchases, open source:
+The scenes resemble hand-painted picture books: warm, calm and full of charm.

 Fully usable offline, distraction-free - just music, play, and joy.

-Perfect for preschool children, parents who want to support early musical learning, and educators who want to make the world of sound accessible to kids.
+Perfect for preschoolers, parents who want to support early musical learning, and educators who want to introduce children to worlds of sound.